NeuroCognitive Imaging Lab at Dalhousie University

 Interested?
 Want to learn more?

-You can learn more about this study by watching this video.
-If you are interested in joining our study, you can contact us by email ([email protected]) or by phone (902-494-1911), or fill out this survey.
+If you are interested in joining our study, you can contact us by email ([email protected]) or by phone (902-494-1911).
 We look forward to hearing from you!